 It's not clear how to prevent complicated grief.
-Participating in a brief course of counseling or psychotherapy soon after a loss may help, especially for people at increased risk of developing complicated grief.
+Getting counseling or psychotherapy soon after a loss may help, especially for people at increased risk of developing complicated grief.
 In addition, caregivers providing end-of-life care for a loved one may benefit from counseling and support to help prepare for death and its emotional aftermath.

 - Shear MK, et al. Complicated grief and related bereavement issues for DSM-5.
 Depression and Anxiety.
 2011;28:103.